pigovsky/pigovsky/README.md

 * Ukrainian --- mother tongue
 * English --- professional level (I use it in my daily work)
-* Dutch --- understand basic speech, can speak and read a bit --- currently learning
+* German --- I understand people, people understand me, but it is still not easy to express all I want to say... ;) --- [currently learning](https://www.duolingo.com/profile/YuriyPigov?via=share_profile_link)
-* German --- understand basic speech, can say elementary things --- currently learning
+* Dutch --- understand basic speech, can speak and read a bit